zoews/dlf2018dme/data/readme.md

 # .GS

 This .gs file is a google script that lets you geocode addressed in Google Sheets.

+* geocodingmacroforgooglesheets.gs

 The orginal script and instructions can be found here:

 * [Geocoding Script](https://github.com/nuket/google-sheets-geocoding-macro)